How to Report Elder Abuse in West Virginia

 If you want to connect your loved one to services in his or her local area, you can also use the Eldercare Locator.

-After reporting the abuse and ensuring the safety of your loved one, contact the nursing home abuse lawyers at The Bell Law Firm to review the situation.
+After reporting the abuse and ensuring the safety of your loved one, contact the nursing home abuse lawyers at Stewart Bell, PLLC to review the situation.
 You could be entitled compensation for the abuse that your loved one suffered.

 We offer a free initial consultation and we do not charge legal or attorney's fees unless we achieve a favorable outcome in your claim.